Torlus/Torlus.github.io/webpayments_identity/wallets.md

 - The merchant could provide a list of supported payment methods, for the wallet to filter.
 - Or the wallet could provide this list to the merchant.

-It would be a huge benefit for the merchant if he was able to know in advance which payment methods are available.
+It would be a huge benefit for the merchant if he was able to know in advance which payment methods are available for his/her current.
 Note that it is not necessarly to restrict the choice of these payment methods, as some of them propose an enrollment scheme.
 Examples: credit offers, wallets.
 Revenue sharing is likely to be involved in this case.
+Also, some card issuers provide time-limited offers, such as "pay in 3 times, with no extra charge", so it would be up to the merchant to present payment options in a given order.

 ## Payment method(s) entry